kitao/pyxel/README.md

 ### Resource

 - `save(filename)`<br>
-Save the resource file (.pyxel) to the directory of the execution script
+Save the resource file (.pyxres) to the directory of the execution script

 - `load(filename)`<br>
-Read the resource file (.pyxel) from the directory of the execution script
+Read the resource file (.pyxres) from the directory of the execution script

 ### Input
 - `mouse_x`, `mouse_y`<br>